mdditt2000/kubernetes/cis-1-9/howto.md

     name: f5-hello-world-end-to-end-ssl-waf
     ```
 ## Using a configmap with AS3
-When using CIS with AS3 the declaration changes some of the behaviors.
-These behaviors are:
+When using CIS with AS3 the behaviors are different The following needs to apply:

 * CIS create one big JSON declaration
 * Service doesnt matter on the order inside the declaration